earthcube/scheduler/dagster/implnets/deployment/README_LOCAL_DEVELOPMENT.md

 1) Container based.
 This uses docker and locally deployed containers
 2) dagster dev   - Dagster runs the UI in development mode

+!!!! note
+    NOTE, the Dagster and the Code containers need to be the same.
+    For local development images are named ` dagster-gleanerio-local:latest` and built in the compose_local.yaml
+    for production, they are named `docker.io/nsfearthcube/dagster-${PROJECT:-eco}:${CONTAINER_TAG:-latest}`
+    eg in dockerhub.com as nsfearthcube/dagster-eco:latest

 ## TESTING CONTAINERS